stenbror/ActiveOberon/README.md

 # ActiveOberon
-Native 64-bit ActiveOberon compiler for ARM v8 and x86-64 with inline assembler under Linux, Mac OS and Windows.
+Native 64-bit ActiveOberon compiler for ARM v8 and x86-64 with inline assembler under Linux, Mac OS, and Windows.

 I am starting to write the compiler front end.
 That is a scanner and parser with a symbol table handler and driver for taking commands from the command line.
 In addition, it will be UnitTests for all scanners and parser and symbol tables before I move on to build the backend for ARM and X86-64 and also the inline